ballerina-platform/ballerina-lang/docs/tutorials/main-program.md

 ## Get information from the weather forecast API

+In order to get this tutorial to work, you need to obtain some information from the public API for use in Ballerina.

+### Get the API key

-You can access the weather forecast API and obtain the required information from it using the following steps.
+You can access the weather forecast API and obtain the API key from it using the following steps.
+The key is used as part of the URL that is called by Ballerina.

 1. Go to https://openweathermap.org/ and click **Sign Up** to register your account.
 1. Once you have signed up for an account, log in using your credentials.
 1. In the home page that appears, click **API keys**.
 You can copy the **Key** that is already generated for you.

 ![alt text](../images/OpenWeatherAPI.png)

+### Identify the country code

+The weather forecast API can be done for any country.
+Washington (USA) is used in our example.
+You need to identify the exact code to use to pass this parameter in the URL.

+1. Click **API** in the top level menu and click the **API doc** button under **5 day / 3 hour forecast**.

 ## Set up Ballerina for integration